spujadas/elk-docker/docs/index.md

 **Note** – This image has been built automatically from the source files in the [source Git repository on GitHub](https://github.com/spujadas/elk-docker).
 If you want to build the image yourself, see the [Building the image](#building-image) section below.

+### Pulling specific version combinations <a name="specific-version-combinations"></a>

+Specific version combinations of Elasticsearch, Logstash and Kibana can be pulled by using tags.

-**Note** – The last image using the Elasticsearch 1.x and Logstash 1.x branches can be pulled using `sudo docker pull sebp/elk:E1L1K4`.
-The versions of the ELK components in that image are: Elasticsearch 1.7.3, Logstash 1.5.5, and Kibana 4.1.2.
+For instance, the image containing Elasticsearch 1.7.3, Logstash 1.5.5, and Kibana 4.1.2 (which is the last image using the Elasticsearch 1.x and Logstash 1.x branches) bears the tag `E1L1K4`, and can therefore be pulled using `sudo docker pull sebp/elk:E1L1K4`.

+The available tags are listed on [Docker Hub's sebp/elk image page](https://hub.docker.com/r/sebp/elk/) or GitHub repository page.

+By default, if not tag is indicated (or if using the tag `latest`), the latest version of the image will be pulled.

 ## Usage <a name="usage"></a>